← Back

 1. 1Clone the shell into a new project

-3. 3Run /helper.sync-project — it reads the brief, interviews for missing sections, and generates a phased execution plan
+3. 3Run project sync — it reads the brief, interviews for missing sections, and generates a phased execution plan

 4. 4Enable modules as needed — disabled modules ship zero bytes